vytasrgl/ChatScript/WIKI/ChatScript-Fact-Manual.md

 Those other facts will also get deleted.
 So if you want complete isolation from facts that look the same in some subfact but shouldn't be shared, you'll want that subfact declared `FACTDUPLICATE`.

+`AUTODELETE` on a normal fact means that when that fact is destroyed, if it refers to other facts (FACTSUBJECT, FACTVERB, FACTOBJECT) then those referred facts will also get destroyed.

+`AUTODELETE` on a json fact tells the system that the value stored as the object field is actually a normal fact id value and that fact should be destroyed when the json fact is destroyed.

 ## Accessing Facts